Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow a local attacker to gain write privileges for objects where they only have read privileges.
+Successful exploitation of this vulnerability could allow an attacker to execute arbitrary code with root privileges.

 3. TECHNICAL DETAILS